 They will pull you back on track and remind you those old intentions you had at the beginning of the thesis.

-Similar to the thesis o’clock, it is very helpful to have goals and plans to keep you on track and on time.
-Write down not only long term plans for the final thesis results, but also short term doable schedules, and always keep them updated.
+Similar to thesis o’clock, it is very helpful to have goals and plans to keep you on track and on time.
+Write down not only long-term plans for the final thesis results, but also short-term doable schedules, and always keep them updated.
 What do you expect to derive in the final report?
 How much work should you complete within the first 3 months?
-What will you achieve in the end of this week?
+What will you achieve at the end of this week?
 And therefore, what do you have to finish today?
 But remember, set realistic goals and allow yourself to modify your plans if needed.
 Thesis work can be unpredictable.

 At some points, you may feel lost.
 Sometimes experiments fails, unexpected problems occur, or you suddenly become inactive and bored.
 It can be stressful, then you start to wonder what you are doing and why unlucky situations happen to you.
-At that state, having strong goals and plans will benefit yourself.
-They will pull you back on track and remind you those old intentions you had at the beginning of the thesis.
-Remember that even though you fall down several times, you can always quickly get up and continue running to the finish line!
+At that state, having strong goals and plans will benefit you.
+They will pull you back on track and remind you of those old intentions you had at the beginning of the thesis.
+Keep in mind that even though you might fall down several times, you can always get up and continue running to the finish line!

 Allow yourself to have some timeouts

 Being a hard-working researcher is nice but after all, you should know your limit and treat yourself well.
 You may have limited time and huge pressure to finish your thesis according to your scholarship or graduation plan.
 However, health comes first.
 Don’t force yourself to run to the finish line when you know you are about to faint.
 It is not worth it in the end.
 If you cannot solve a problem, leave it behind for a while and just spend time enjoying something else.
-I once sat in front of a computer for a whole day and still couldn’t figure out a single solution.
-Then I went home.
-I was taking a nice shower, totally relaxed and forgetting about the thesis when some wicked ideas popped up from nowhere.
-If you are really at your wit’s end, book tickets for a holiday to recharge your energy.
 Working with zero motivation will take you nowhere.

 Seek for motivations